Smart Contracts for the Services

 can be claimed.

-When requesting a route, the IOU is added as five separate arguments to the existing HTTP params.
+When requesting a route, the IOU is added as new JSON object to the existing parameters when requesting paths.
+The IOU object has the following properties:

 The PFS then thoroughly checks the IOU:

-- Did the amount increase enough to make the request profitable for the
+Did the amount increase enough to make the request profitable for the PFS (

 amount >= prev_amount + pfs_fee)